 In western cultures, many of the femme fatales that haunt the public consciousness come from the Hebrew Bible, which is full of stories where seductive women destroy men.
 Delilah shaved Samson’s long hair to strip him of his superhuman strength.
 The Phoenician princess Jezebel married King Ahab of Israel and promptly installed a new religion, sparking violence and bringing ‘divine punishment’ upon the kingdom.
 And we can't forget the beautiful Salome, whose dancing so pleased King Herod that he promised her anything she wanted, up to half his kingdom, and of course, she asked for a man’s head on a platter.

 While the Femme Fatale appears all over history, she was just one archetype among many—often relegated to a wayward chapter or cautionary tale, rarely the star of the show.
 But in the late 19th century, she florished like never before.
 The Madonna became threatenly alluring, Lilith became the muse of choice, and death itself was personified as a woman.
-So why the sudden popularity of deadly women in fin de siècle Fin de siècle.
-French for “end of century,” often use to loosely refer to western culture at the end of the 19th century and early 20th century. art?
+So why the sudden popularity of deadly women in fin de siècle [French for end of century] art?
 As with any artistic theme, it’s a tangled web, but we’ll look a few reasons why the femme fatale took over, and what it all means to art viewers today.

 The most influential vanguard of the deadly woman archetype was probably the Pre-Raphaelite Brotherhood.
 Seven incredibly naive and idealistic young men founded the movement in 1848, aiming to rewind art to before the ‘corrupting’ influence of Renaissance humanism, back to the stiff, formal, saccharine moralizing of medieval quattrocento artwork.
 The Pre-Raphaelites were an oddity of their time—a deeply conservative, even regressive movement.
 But they were undeniably influential, in part for their central obsession, the tension between strict Victorian morals interpreted through an arthurian lens of knights and chivalry, and the pathetically earnest quest for romance and stifled desire for sex.